South Bronx Asthma Partnership/Bronx-Lebanon Hospital

 "I'm really grateful to NACI for being the heart of this entire initiative and bringing together so many important experts towards improving asthma outcomes, and this collaborative venue here is what's actually going to make the real dent that we need in the asthma world.”

-Mamta Reddy, MD, Director, South Bronx Asthma Partnership (Bronx, NY)
+Mamta Reddy, MD, Former Director, South Bronx Asthma Partnership (Bronx, NY)

 The South Bronx Asthma Partnership (SOBRAP) designed its Asthma Passport project to bridge disparity gaps in asthma care and control by empowering both health care providers and parents of children who have asthma with specific knowledge, skills, and confidence for effectively navigating the components of the written asthma action plan.
 A provider curriculum and a parent curriculum, both based on the Asthma Passport, helped to align patient and provider communication and their goals for asthma control.